Judge orders re-arrest of Fotis Dulos but he's in 'dire' condition after an apparent suicide attempt - Local News 8

 Officers later found him at his Farmington, Connecticut, house in distress and called for an ambulance.
 Dulos was initially taken to a local hospital for treatment of carbon monoxide poisoning and has since been transferred to a New York hospital for treatment in a hyperbaric chamber, Pattis said.

-Wednesday, a Superior Court judge ordered three re-arrest warrants for Dulos and increased his bond from $500,000 to $6.5 million because he missed his court hearing.
+Wednesday, a Superior Court judge ordered three re-arrest warrants for Dulos and increased his bond to $6.5 million because he missed his court hearing.

 At Wednesday’s hearing, Pattis agreed to waive extradition proceedings to allow Dulos’ family to have access to him while he’s hospitalized in New York.